Yoast/Yoast-SEO-for-Neos/README.md

 ### Building the assets

-You can generate the `js` and `css` files by running the following commands in the package folder:
+You can generate the `js` and `css` files by running the following commands in the folder `Resources/Private/Scripts/YoastInfoView`:

     yarn install
     yarn run build